OCHA-DAP/hdx-python-country/CONTRIBUTING.md

 `project.dependencies` section of
 `pyproject.toml` with any known version constraints.

-For adding packages for testing or development, add them to the `test` or `dev` sections under `[project.optional-dependencies]`.
+To add packages for testing or development, add them to the `test` or `dev` sections under `[project.optional-dependencies]`.

 Any changes to the dependencies will be automatically reflected in